LarryTLlama/LarryTLlama/README.md

 ### Hey there 👋
 I'm Larry, a full-stack developer looking to make the internet a better place!

-🔭 Currently working on Javascript applications and services, as well as HTML web pages!
+🔭 Currently working on full-stack web applications!

-📫 Public Inbox: larrytllama5@gmail.com
+📫 Public Inbox: larrytllama@duck.com
 💬 Discord: LarryTLlama#8588

 <!--